arcus/education_modules/sql_basics/sql_basics.md

 <div class = "important">

 Here's a pro tip!
 The `DISTINCT` keyword is especially useful for removing duplicates rows from the result set of your SQL queries.
 If you suspect that there may be duplicate data, you can use `SELECT DISTINCT` to make sure you only get one copy of any identical rows of results.

+However, if you notice an increasing reliance on `SELECT DISTINCT`, you might want to ask the deeper question of what is creating duplicate records.
+This could be a symptom of a poorly written query further up in your analysis, or a problem with the underlying data.
+Because `SELECT DISTINCT` requires each row of output to be compared with every other row, it is computationally expensive, and you should use it sparingly.

 </div>